Don’t know how to increase your blog traffic?

 To get your posts shared, you have to make it easy for your readers to share your content on social networks.
 You can do this by placing social share buttons on your blog.
 There are special WordPress plugins to do this.
 I use the Sassy Social Share plugin for this, it’s free, and you can customize the buttons according to your preferences.

-Do not overuse these buttons; just pick a few channels your readers use the most.
+Do not overuse these buttons; just pick a few platforms your readers use the most.

 13. Create a system to promote your blog